LKBotond/Image-Formater-And-Downloader/Readme.md

-# Image Formater and Downloader
+# Image Formatter and Downloader
 A simple browser extension that adds a right-click context menu button to convert any web image to PNG before downloading.

 ## Reason for its existence: